 We are unable to reply to unsolicited CVs and applications for positions not advertised on this page.

 We regret that due to the high volume of applications received, we may not always be able to contact unsuccessful candidates.
 If you have a query, please email email@example.com.

 Shakespeare's Globe aims to be an equal opportunities employer.

-For more information and to apply, please download the job description and return your completed application and equal opportunities monitoring forms to firstname.lastname@example.org by 5pm on 1 May 2017.
+For more information and to apply, please download the job description and return your completed application form, 150-word article (as indicated below) and equal opportunities monitoring form to firstname.lastname@example.org by 10am on Wednesday 2 January 2019.